Boeing will reassign 3,000 workers as airlines reach compensation deals over MAX

-(Reuters) - Boeing Co (BA.N) said Monday that it will reassign 3,000 workers to other jobs as it halts production of the grounded best-selling 737 MAX jet in mid-January.
+(Reuters) - Boeing Co said Monday that it will reassign 3,000 workers to other jobs as it halts production of the grounded best-selling 737 MAX jet in mid-January.

-The announcement came after American Airlines Group Inc (AAL.O) and Mexico’s Aeromexico (AEROMEX.MX) disclosed they were the latest carriers to reach settlements with Boeing over losses resulting from the grounding of 737 MAX aircraft.
+The announcement came after American Airlines Group Inc and Mexico’s Aeromexico disclosed they were the latest carriers to reach settlements with Boeing over losses resulting from the grounding of 737 MAX aircraft.

 Neither airline disclosed the compensation.
 A number of airlines have struck confidential settlements with Boeing in recent weeks.
 Boeing said it does not comment on discussions with airlines.